jasonrdsouza/jasonrdsouza.github.io/web/post/sorting.md

 ### Selection Sort

-Upon learning of the “sorting problem”, this is the algorithm that many students initially devise.
+Upon learning of the "sorting problem", this is the algorithm that many students initially devise.
 Essentially, the idea is to *select* the smallest element, and move it to the front of the input collection.